Walkthrough#

 Setting#

 Getting and analyzing the activations from various points in a model can be really insightful, and a number of ML techniques do exactly that.
-However, often times we not only want to view the computation of a model, but influence it as well.
+However, we often not only want to view the computation of a model, but also to influence it.

 To demonstrate the effect of editing the flow of information through the model, let’s set the first dimension of the first layer’s output to 0.
 NNsight makes this really easy using ‘=’ operator: